- Does my child need a water bottle?

 The school gates close shortly after 9am.

-Children who arrive at school after 9.30 am on a morning or on an afternoon for key stage 1, 1.20 pm and key stage 2, 1.30 pm will have a late after registration mark recorded.
+Children who arrive at school after 9.00 am on a morning will have a late after registration mark recorded.

 It is our policy that all children should wear school uniform when attending school, or when participating in a school organised event outside normal school hours.

-PE kit consists of plimsolls/trainers, a white plain T shirt and black plain shorts.
+PE kit consists of plimsolls/trainers, a logoed grey polo shirt and plain black or white shorts.
 School also recommends a dark plain tracksuit for outdoor PE during the cooler winter months.
-Sports branded clothing and football kits are not permitted in school for PE lessons or sports clubs.
-School football kit will be provided to students for competitions.

 We strongly urge all parents to label all items of their children’s clothing as this assists when items of uniform are lost during the day.